CarrierOps/1P-Wiki/ByteSizedLearning/Description Of Services/NEG.md

 # NEG

-Most of our applications run on [cloud run ]() which is a [serverless]() service.
+Most of our applications run on [cloud run ](https://github.com/CarrierOps/1P-Wiki/blob/main/ByteSizedLearning/Description%20Of%20Services/Cloud-Run.md) which is a [serverless](https://github.com/CarrierOps/1P-Wiki/blob/main/ByteSizedLearning/TinyTechTidbits/server-vs-serverless.md) service.
 Traditionally, load balancers would direct traffic from to an instance of the application.
 But containers can scale and have multiple instances, that's where NEG enters the picture.
-NEG enables us to takes a leap from instance based load balancing to service based load balancers
+NEG enables us to takes a leap from instance based load balancing to service based load balancers.